YichenWangs/portflio/projects/proj-1.md

 ## Introduction

 Sonic Sculptural Staircase is a head-mounted augmented reality (HMAR) sound artwork that integrates sound, visual overlay and interaction to enhance the appreciation of a sculptural staircase and its surroundings.
 The work designed ten different interactive sonic features that mainly exploits sound as the main information channel to prompt the user’s engagement and convey the meaning behind the staircase.

-The work is realised with Microsoft HoloLens 2  Augmented Reality(AR) headset and was programmed based upon the 3D staircase model as holograms in Unity.
+The work is realised with [Microsoft HoloLens 2 Augmented Reality(AR) headset](https://docs.microsoft.com/en-us/hololens/hololens2-options?tabs=device) and was programmed based upon the 3D staircase model as holograms in [Unity](https://docs.unity3d.com/2019.3/Documentation/Manual/index.html).
 The work explored two different types of sound: context-related recordings and electronic sound,  that combines interaction and visual into AR holograms to present an immersive experience.

 {% include image.html image="projects/proj-1/holo.jpg" %}

 Previous work in this field has achieved a personalised sonic experience that incorporates real-world features.
-By embedding sound sources in AR holograms (that model the physical environment), one can directly access the information as well as engage with  a sculpture .
+By embedding sound sources in AR holograms (that model the physical environment), one can directly access the information as well as engage with [a sculpture](https://arxiv.org/abs/2012.02311).
 Such installations not only augment the user’s experience but also provide a new practice of using sound in HMAR.
-Other sonic applications in HMAR such as Augmented Piano  and INVISO AR  have explored visual overlays to assist music composition and performance.
+Other sonic applications in HMAR such as [Augmented Piano](https://www.nime.org/proceedings/2020/nime2020_paper80.pdf) and [INVISO AR](https://www.nime.org/proceedings/2020/nime2020_paper24.pdf) have explored visual overlays to assist music composition and performance.

-Recent advancements that integrate so-called ‘instinctual interaction’ into HMAR systems enable vivid tactile experiences, allowing the touch, grasp, and movement of virtual objects like one would with real objects as well as interactive aural sensations and feedback .
+Recent advancements that integrate so-called ‘instinctual interaction’ into HMAR systems enable vivid tactile experiences, allowing the touch, grasp, and movement of virtual objects like one would with real objects as well as [interactive aural sensations and feedback](https://docs.microsoft.com/en-us/windows/mixed-reality/design/interaction-fundamentals).
 These HMAR affordances advance the interactive potential of mixed reality environments and allow further integration of interactive sound, and visuals.

 In this paper, we describe our sound artwork Sonic Sculptural Staircase that reflects the new development progress in HMAR as well as how sound can be utilised with interaction in a real-world setting.
 We first introduce the aesthetic background and description of the user experience in our work.
 We then discuss the design details of interactive sonic features in this sound artwork.
 We conclude our work by providing a video-demo that illustrates our design.